pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 # Products

-A product is anything sold via pretix: tickets, gift cards, conference t-shirts and so on.
+A product is anything sold via pretix: tickets, gift cards, conference t-shirts, and so on.
 We will be selling a variety of products in our shop.
 In this article, we will cover the process of creating the following products and making them available in our shop:

  - a basic [admission ticket](#creating-and-editing-products)
  - a [discount ticket](#discount-ticket) for students and members
- - [stickers](#product-with-variants) that come in three variants with different prices
+ - a ticket for our [guided tour]

 We are going to start by [creating categories](#creating-and-editing-categories) to sort our products into.
 Then, we will create the products themselves.